xiaoshan1994/xiaoshan1994.github.io/content/post/skill/co_SC.md

 1. Clone: submitting another’s work, word-for-word, as one’s own.
 2. Ctrl-c: contains significant portions of text from a single source without alterations.
-3. Find – Replace changing key words and phrase but retaining the essential content of the source.
+3. Find: Replace changing key words and phrase but retaining the essential content of the source.
 4. Remix: Paraphrases from multiple sources, made to fit together.
 5. Recycle: borrows generously from the writer’s previous work without citation.
 6. Hybrid: Combines perfectly cited sources with copied passages without citation.